 Workers who must walk a lot in their jobs might be the primary users of Segways.
 For example, police officers could drive Segways to patrol city streets, and mail carriers could drive from house to house to deliver letters and packages.
-Farmers could quickly inspect distant fields and barns.
+Farmers could quickly inspect distant fields and barns, and rangers, or parks.
 Security guards could protect neighbourhoods or large buildings.